 Canadians Invest More in Renovations

 In lieu of the events of the past few years, we’ve seen a steady increase in the rate that homeowners invest in home renovation.
-Recent 2017 polls suggested that 50% of Canadian homeowners intend to invest in home renovation instead of selling their home in the future, as opposed to 40% in 2016.
-Economists say that this is the safest bet, as foreign investors continue to inflate property prices.
-CIBC’s April Survey states that: “Canadians are putting off the purchase of a new home in hopes that prices will come down.”
+Recent 2019 polls suggested that 50% of Canadian homeowners intend to invest in home renovation.
+CIBC’s Survey states that: “Canadians are putting off the purchase of a new home in hopes that prices will come down.”
 This shift has also characterized a return to renovation as an investment in lifestyle and comfort, as opposed to an investment in your property value.
 With more and more people holding on to their homes for fear of not finding a reasonably priced property in the future, renovation is now a means of making the most out of the current situation.
 Consequently, lack of investment in renovation of new properties is leading to unreasonably priced homes in need of much attention on the market.
 Homeowners looking to buy may face the necessity of renovation upon purchasing a new home, despite wanting to avoid it.

 As more homeowners invest in renovation, we find many customers asking us: is now the best time to renovate my home?
 We believe that the answer is yes.
 Homeowners are taking advantage of the housing market and the subsequent boom in renovation spending by pouring resources into home additions, renovations, improvements and remodels designed to give them a boost in the competition, raise the value of their home and provide them with comfort until the situation looks safer.
 Kimberly Greene of Which Mortgage states: “In tight housing markets, homeowners or landlords looking to sell or rent their units are competing with new builds, and renovating those spaces can give owners a leg up on the competition.”